-His 2012 Money In The Bank win was very obviously just so WWE could say he's won it.
-He didn't even use the briefcase correctly - announcing when he was going to cash in, first off (although he's not thefirst person to do that.
+His 2012 Money in the Bank win was very obviously just so WWE could say he's won it.
+He didn't even use the briefcase the way it has been almost always used - announcing when he was going to cash in, first off (although he's not thefirst person to do that.
 Usually when a face wins the match while there's a face champion, that can either mean that the current champion is dropping the belt, or the contract winner is going to turn heel.
 Neither one of those happened.
 Add the fact that the MITB contract has historically been used as a way to elevate younger superstars that haven't gotten their big break yet (in a straighter example of that, Dolph Ziggler won the contract on the Smackdown side), and it's not hard to understand why the entire angle wasn't very well received.

-Win Back The Crowd: A lot of his detractors have been giving him a lot more credit after his absolutely brutal match with Brock Lesnar at Extreme Rules, due to the legit punishment he took (such as being busted open hardway (without blading) by Lesnar's elbows and being put in a Kimura lock).
+A lot of his detractors had been giving him a lot more credit after his absolutely brutal match with Brock Lesnar at Extreme Rules, due to the legit punishment he took (such as being busted open hardway (without blading) by Lesnar's elbows and being put in a Kimura lock).